-Any Indiana University students enrolled in a baccalaureate program may pursue the minor in Human Resources Management.
-Students who successfully complete the requirements will have the minor conferred with their degree.
+Any Indiana University students enrolled in a baccalaureate program may pursue the minor in Human Resources Management (HRM).
+Students who successfully complete the requirements for the public service or professional HRM track will have the minor conferred with their undergraduate degree.

 Students who are pursuing the BSPA Management major should consult with their academic advisor to ensure they are following the policy on double counting courses.

-Students must declare their intentions to receive a minor by completing an application, which is available in O'Neill Student Services, BS 3025 or online.
-A minimum GPA of 2.3 is required in courses taken specifically for the minor.
+Students must declare their intentions to receive a minor by completing an application, which is available online.
+A minimum GPA of 2.0 is required in courses taken specifically for the minor.
 At least 9 of the 15 credit hours must be taken on the IU Indianapolis campus.
 During their final term of enrollment, students must also apply to have the minor conferred with their degree by completing the O'Neill Graduation Application.

-Curriculum (5 courses/15 credit hours) Complete the following two courses:
+Public Service Track Curriculum (5 courses/15 credit hours)

+Complete the following two courses:
-SPEA-V 170 Introduction to Public Affairs (3 cr.)

-SPEA-V 373 Human Resources Management in the Public Sector (3 cr.)
+- SPEA-V 170 Introduction to Public Affairs (3 cr.) - SPEA-V 373 Human Resources Management in the Public Sector (3 cr.)